Elinor Florence, Author

 Two pairs of vintage snowshoes woven from sinews and strapped with leather lean against one wall in a log cabin.

 There’s even a story behind this window.
-Since the glass in the old log cabin was broken, local pioneer Ray Crook, who later died at the age of 103, gave me this window to use instead.
+Since the glass in the old log cabin was broken, local pioneer Ray Crook (who died at the age of 103), gave me this window to use instead.
 His family owned Crook’s Cabins in Kootenay National Park, and it came from one of the original cabins.

 (Ray worked at a local prison camp for conscientious objectors in the Second World War.
-Read about his experiences here: The Guys Who Wouldn’t Go.)
+Read more here: The Guys Who Wouldn’t Go.)

 A vintage oil lamp stands on a table in front of a window that overlooks a lovely scene of forest, lake and mountains.